alon-albalak/alon-albalak.github.io/_pages/about.md

 I am a fifth year Ph.D. candidate in the [NLP Group](http://nlp.cs.ucsb.edu/) at the University of California, Santa Barbara, advised by professors [William Yang Wang](https://sites.cs.ucsb.edu/~william/) and [Xifeng Yan](https://sites.cs.ucsb.edu/~xyan/).
 During the first year of my Ph.D.
 I was gratefully supported by an NSF IGERT Fellowship.
 While pursuing my Ph.D.
 I took a year off from research to work at a financial technology startup, [Theta Lake](https://thetalake.com/).
 Prior to my Ph.D.
 I received my B.S. in mathematics at Wayne State University, with research advised by [Gang George Yin](https://scholar.google.com/citations?user=nlZ0o_4AAAAJ).

-**My primary research focus is on applying ML methods to NLP** (including multi-armed bandits, data selection, multitask learning, transfer learning, reinforcement learning, and neuro-symbolic methods), but I have a wide array of interests in other topics including: model efficiency, logic and reasoning, conversational AI, and multilingual models.
+**My primary research focus is on applying ML methods to NLP** to improve data efficiency and model performance.
+In my research I have explored the use of methods including multi-armed bandits, data selection, multitask learning, transfer learning, reinforcement learning, and neuro-symbolic methods.
+Additionally, I have a wide array of interests in other topics including model efficiency, logic and reasoning, conversational AI, and multilingual models.

 <!--
 efficient data selection methods (see [my most recent work](https://arxiv.org/abs/2302.00674)).